essteer/mit-686x/src/unit2/L05_Linear_Regression/b_introduction.md

 **Finding the appropriate linear regression**

 How can we know whether our function is doing the right thing?
-There are many θ, how do we know which one is correct?
+There are many $θ$, how do we know which one is correct?

 We need an appropriate objective that can quantify the extent of our mistakes.